 Note: For Virtualmin Professional, use the command suggested on My Account → Software Licenses page.

-There are some available options to install different configurations (including installing nginx instead of Apache, and leaving out some of the mail processing stack for small memory systems).
+There are some available options to install different configurations (including installing Nginx instead of Apache, and leaving out some of the mail processing stack for small memory systems).
 Run the install script with the --help flag for a list of available options, and consult the documentation, especially about the available installation bundles and the minimal installation mode, if choosing a non-default installation type.

 Or, if your system doesn’t have enough memory for the installation type you’ve chosen, it’ll offer to create a swap file.